SAP-samples/xsc-cap-migration/README.md

 3. For Virtual table, refer [VirtualTable.md](VirtualTable.md)

-4. If the source files have any errors, the migration of the Delivery Unit or Package by the SAP HANA Application Migration Assistant will fail.
+4. If the source files have any errors, the migration of the Delivery Unit or Package by the SAP HANA Application Migration will fail.
 For example: If the javascript files have unknown characters like ```NUL```, the migration will fail with errors.
 Please check the output logs for the error messages.

 ## Learning Resources
 1. [Prepare XS Classic Artifacts for Migration](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/a759b4815ae246649c83365cbcede79b.html).